 This has a significant impact on the way that women view the firms they work for.
 For instance, just 53% of women in the findings agree that leaders throughout their organizations are committed to and support a healthy culture, compared to 60% of men.
 Less than half say that their employers design jobs with health and well-being in mind.

 All of this creates an environment in which women are less likely to thrive in their roles, as shown by recent Health on Demand 2023 research of more than 17,000 employee voices.
 This is a major missed opportunity, as adapting benefits to meet women’s needs can lead to a happier, more engaged and more loyal workforce.

 Key areas to address

 - 3 3.
 Reproductive benefits

 Actions to consider: How to succeed

 Here are four key steps to addressing gaps in women’s health coverage:

-Understand how your current programme is seen by women in your organisationDoes what you’re offering meet their needs?
+Understand how your current program is seen by women in your organizationDoes what you’re offering meet their needs?
 Where are the gaps?
 Get to know your employees and what is important to them.

 Care for the caregivers within your workforceDo this by reviewing caregiving-specific benefits, including subsidies for child/adult care, navigation to caregiving resources, digital health solutions for children, and benefits eligibility for extended family members, such as parents.